 Reflections on the Daily Readings

-The Season of Advent - The Second Week.
+The Season of Lent - The First Week.

 Readings: Sunday Cycle A; Weekday Cycle II.

 Sunday 9: The First Sunday of Lent

 Genesis 2:7-9, 3:1-7; Psalm 50; Romans 5:12-19; Matthew 4:1-11

 The first reading from Genesis reminds us of the creation of the world and of the first humans – Adam and Eve.
 Having reminded us of the beauty of Creation and of all the good that was in it, it then recalls the great sin of Adam and Eve as they gave in to temptation.
 The Psalm asks for forgiveness from God for our sins.
 St Paul tells the Romans that sin came through one man (Adam) but that all people have been redeemed through another man – Christ.
 As man brought separation from God so the unity has been restored by Man because whatever sins were committed God’s freely given grace is always greater.
 In the gospel we see Jesus – truly man like us – being tempted by the devil while fasting in the wilderness.
 He resists these temptations because of his adherence to the word of God and because of his faith in God.
 We are called on in the readings to be faithful to God, to trust him at all times, and to call on Christ who knows what it is to be tempted.

 Monday 10: Of the First Week of Lent